Human-centered Design, Facilitation, Training, Project Management

 Though primarily focused on rural communities, Melissa's work has been featured in a number of regional and national platforms including The California Endowment, Community Foundations Leading Change, and the Robert Wood Johnson Foundation Research Network.
 Her work in rural youth leadership and development is highlighted in Twenty Years of Life: Why The Poor Die Earlier and How to Change Inequity by Suzanne Bohan.

 Melissa holds a master's degree in Social Work where she focused her studies on macro practice interventions and collective empowerment strategies to advance systems change.
-She has a BA in Sociology from the University of Oregon and resides with her family on the unceded lands of the Wintu people in northern California.
+She has a BA in Sociology from the University of Oregon and resides with her family in what is now known as Yellowstone National Park.